South Korea's latest church-linked coronavirus outbreak is turning into a battle over religious freedom

 While just 44% of South Koreans identify as religious, according to the South Korean government's 2015 census, some 63% of that figure follow a Christian denomination, and churches are a common sight across the country.
 Moon is himself a practicing Catholic.

 Up to this point, the government has refrained from banning religious gatherings nationwide, instead recommending online services to prevent spread of the virus.
-Those worshipping in perso
+Those worshipping in person are required to practice social distancing and wear face masks.